 - Decision: BBS Leadership Team members and Quad Partner Teacher recommend a candidate for hire or to continue searching and Director makes the final decision.

 All new staff to the campus were assigned a partner in a like position/role.
 In addition, Quad Partnerships were established (2 Teachers and 2 Teacher Assistants sharing a classroom suite are partnered).
 Staff were given protocols to guide and help start crucial conversations and build agreements (see Collaboration Discussion Questions in Resource Section).
 New staff assimilated into BBS practices.
 BBS Leadership Team continues to be involved throughout the process of hiring new staff for each school year.
-For the 2021-2022 school year, three new Teacher and Teacher Assistant positions have been added to our campus.
-In an effort to support these six new staff members aligning with our commitment to collaboration and interdependence, evidence-informed instruction, and the achievement of high standards by all students, the Leadership Team is developing campus-based literacy, math, and technology non-negotiables for use during the 2021-2022 school year.
+For the 2021-2022 school year, three new Teacher and Teacher Assistant positions were added to our campus.
+In an effort to support these six new staff members aligning with our commitment to collaboration and interdependence, evidence-informed instruction, and the achievement of high standards by all students, the Leadership Team developed campus-based literacy, math, and technology non-negotiables for use during the 2021-2022 school year.
 Our reach for our students should exceed our grasp and thus the journey continues.